oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 ## Task 4: Prepare the database for the migration to Oracle Key Vault

-1. Change the TDE configuration to OKV|FILE
+1. Change the TDE configuration of the database to OKV|FILE

     ```
     <copy>